max030/Freddiemac-Single-Family-Loan-Level-Dataset/README.md

-# Advances in Data Science/Architecture - Midterm - Team-8
+# Advances in Data Science/Architecture
+# Freddiemac-Single-Family-Loan-Level-Dataset

 The repository consists of the following :

 - Data Ingestion file -